-Missouri has a well-defined and well-run system of electric cooperatives that generate, transmit and distribute electricity to the rural residents of the state.
+Southwest Electric Cooperative is part of a 3-tiered system of electric cooperatives that generate, transmit and distribute electricity to the rural residents and businesses of the state.

 - Electricity is generated by Associated Electric Cooperative Inc., based in Springfield, Missouri.